 All of a Piece

 “All of a Piece” is a series of modular tabletop elements that, combined, form landscapes of varying materials, sizes and functions.
 The series comprises a flat tray, a shallow bowl, a candleholder and an endcap, each made of marble, granite, and wood.
 Materials and forms can be interchanged depending on a user’s needs, from the smallest trivet, to the largest dining table centerpiece.
 A fifth part–an LED light–can be inserted between modules, adding atmosphere and utility to every arrangement.
 To see the pieces in use, watch the video.
 “All of a Piece” is a collaboration between Earnest Studio and Dana Cannam Design.
+Nominated for the German Design Award 2016.

 Available Through: Earnest Studio